Nature711/nature711.github.io/content/Atlas/Maps/Dots Map.md

 ## 🧭 1.
 Decision & Direction

 - [[Making the Right Decision vs. Making the Decision Right]] — A core shift in mindset around agency and forward momentum
-- [[Learning to Choose -- A Late Start]] — My journey of reclaiming choice after years of deferring decisions
+- [[Learning to Choose (A Late Start)]] — My journey of reclaiming choice after years of deferring decisions
+- [[Letter to Future Me, 20251114]] — A letter to the me who might feel lost again

 ---
 ## 🧠 2.
 Identity & Self-Understanding